ManageIQ/manageiq-documentation/managing_providers/_topics/automation_management_providers.md

 #### Executing an Ansible Tower Job or Workflow Template from a Service Catalog

-You can execute an Ansible Tower playbook from {{ site.data.product.title }} by creating a service catalog item from an Ansible Tower job or workflow template.
+You can execute an Ansible Tower playbook from {{ site.data.product.title_short }} by creating a service catalog item from an Ansible Tower job or workflow template.

 **Important:**

 You must first create the job or workflow template in Ansible Tower.
-The job or workflow templates are automatically discovered by {{ site.data.product.title }} when refreshing your Ansible Tower provider’s inventory.
+The job or workflow templates are automatically discovered by {{ site.data.product.title_short }} when refreshing your Ansible Tower provider’s inventory.

 First, create a catalog: